Page last updated December 5, 2024

 ETA is the federal agency responsible for providing program direction and oversight.
 The OIG conducts independent oversight of the UI program through audits to strengthen the integrity and efficiency of the program and through criminal investigations to detect and deter large-scale fraud.
 The OIG’s federal criminal investigations are time and resource-intensive and one of the last lines of defense in safeguarding the UI program from fraud.

-The OIG has long reported significant concerns with DOL and states' ability to deploy UI program benefits expeditiously and efficiently while ensuring integrity and adequate oversight.
+The OIG has long reported significant concerns with the Department and state workforce agencies (SWA) ability to deploy UI program benefits expeditiously and efficiently while ensuring integrity and adequate oversight.
 We renewed this concern in March 2020 at the onset of the COVID-19 pandemic as UI claims began to rise to historically unprecedented levels—far higher than state systems were designed to handle.
-In the more than 3 years since, our concern has grown as workers waited for UI benefits, improper payments soared, and our audit and investigative work found program weaknesses and related criminal activity has persisted throughout and after the federal emergency.
+In the more than 4 years since, our concern has grown as workers waited for UI benefits, improper payments soared, and our audit and investigative work found program weaknesses and related criminal activity has persisted throughout and after the federal emergency.
 We remain particularly concerned about deployment of UI benefits in response to emergencies, including natural disasters and economic downturns.
 Unless more is done now at the federal and state level to increase systemic integrity in the UI program, the program’s weaknesses will continue to negatively impact American taxpayers and workers both under current conditions and in the face of the next emergency.

 To implement the new UI programs authorized by the CARES Act, states needed sufficient staffing and system resources to manage the extraordinary increases in the number of claims and payments.
 Our pandemic audit work has confirmed that ETA and states continued to face challenges in these areas as they endeavored to implement the new temporary UI programs, including Pandemic Unemployment Assistance (PUA), Pandemic Emergency Unemployment Compensation (PEUC), and Federal Pandemic Unemployment Compensation (FPUC).

-Also from April 1, 2020, to March 31, 2021,only 5 of the 53 SWAs were able to timely pay benefits, including the FPUC supplement, to regular UI claimants.9 As a result, during the year following the passage of the CARES Act, more than six million Americans waited a month or more for pandemic-related UI benefits.
+Also from April 1, 2020, to March 31, 2021, only 5 of the 53 SWAs were able to timely pay benefits, including the FPUC supplement, to regular UI claimants.5 As a result, during the year following the passage of the CARES Act, more than six million Americans waited a month or more for pandemic-related UI benefits.
 Further, states are still challenged in paying claimants timely.
-In August 2023, only 34 percent of states were paying regular UI claimants timely versus 75 percent before the pandemic started.10
+For example, despite improvements in payment timeliness since the end of the pandemic6, only 24 percent of reporting states were paying regular UI claimants on time in June 2024, compared to 75 percent before the pandemic started.7

 Additionally, we identified that states may have inadvertently applied a racial or gender bias when providing benefits to claimants and did not provide adequate protections for claimants’ personal data.
 Facial recognition can serve as an effective tool in preventing fraudulent payments.
 However, ETA and states need to implement proper oversight mechanisms.
 Specifically, to combat imposter claims, 45 percent of states hired identity verification service contractors that used facial recognition technology.
-In 2019, National Institute of Standards and Technology’s11 Information Technology Laboratory reported12 it found empirical evidence that the algorithms13 used in current facial recognition technology have a racial and gender bias.
-Furthermore, 15 of 24 (63 percent) of state contracts did not include privacy security measures recommended to protect UI claimants’ biometric data.14
+In 2019, National Institute of Standards and Technology’s8 Information Technology Laboratory reported9 it found empirical evidence that the algorithms10 used in current facial recognition technology have a racial and gender bias.
+Furthermore, 15 of 24 (63 percent) of state contracts did not include privacy security measures recommended to protect UI claimants’ biometric data.11

 Moreover, in an effort to expeditiously and efficiently provide UI benefits, states improperly paid billions of dollars.
 In May 2021, ETA provided guidance to states on the waiving of recovery of overpayments when the claimant was without fault and if the repayment would be contrary to equity and good conscience as allowable by the CARES Act .
 This guidance also outlined limited circumstances when the states could use blanket waivers in lieu of recovering overpayments.

 For over 20 years, the OIG has reported on weaknesses in the Department’s ability to measure, report, and reduce improper payments in the UI program, which has experienced some of the highest improper payment rates across the federal government.
-The reported improper payment rate estimate for the regular UI program has been above 10 percent16 for 15 of the last 19 years.17
+For 17 of the last 20 years13, the reported estimated improper payment rate for the regular UI program has exceeded 10 percent14.

 The UI program requires states to make weekly benefit payments while ensuring claimants meet eligibility requirements.
 A state may determine a payment is improper after a claimant receives benefits based on new information that was unavailable when the benefit payment was approved or as a result of the requirement that claimants be provided with due process prior to stopping payment of benefits.